Pravit Rojanaphruk: Career

 After working briefly in business, he began writing for The Nation in 1991.
 As of 1996, he was working as assistant feature editor of The Nation.

 After the 22 May 2014 military coup, Pravit and a fellow journalist, Thanapol Eawsakul, were summoned by the military on 23 May 2014.
 Before answering the summons, Pravit told the Thai media, "I hope people will not give up the spirit and that General Prayut will be the last dictator of Thailand".
 He was said to have added: "They can detain me, but can never detain my conscience".
 He thereupon taped his mouth shut and put his hands over his ears.
 On the following day he went with a lawyer and representatives of the UN to the headquarters of the National Council for Peace and Order (NCPO).
 He was questioned for five hours without his lawyer being present and was then taken to an unidentified detention center.

 The Foreign Correspondents' Club (FCCT) of Thailand issued a statement expressing its deep concern about the detention of Pravit and Eawsakul, noting that freedom of expression and the right for journalists to work without fear of arrest or harm are core principles of the FCCT.
 The FCCT urged the new military government to end the detainment of journalists and lift restrictions on the media.

 Pravit later explained that he had been detained for a week at a military camp outside Bangkok.
 He reportedly told the commander that he did not bear any resentment towards him or his men, but on the contrary, explained he was an ardent supporter of democracy and freedom.
 Upon his release, he later explained, Pravit was forced to sign a conditional agreement in which he promised he would not aid, join, lead, or have any involvement with any anti-junta movement.

+Pravit has been outspoken against Chinese government interference in domestic Thai affairs.
+In August 2026, he published an opinion piece in Nikkei Asia titled "Chinese diplomats must stop telling Thais what to think and do", criticizing China's ambassador to Thailand Zhang Jianwei's encouragement against using the phrase "gray Chinese" to describe Chinese immigrants in Thailand conducting illicit activity.
+Pravit also highlighted incidences of Chinese censorship in Thailand, including the 2025 Bangkok Art and Culture Centre censorship incident and attempts by the Chinese Embassy in Bangkok to have the 2026 Taiwan Documentary and Film Festival in Thailand remove the logo of the Taiwanese Ministry of Culture from its promotional material.